Flannery O'Connor Childhood Home: History

-Museum today
+Museum

 In 1989, the home was purchased by the Flannery O'Connor Childhood Home Foundation, led by Armstrong State University President Robert Burnett and professors Hugh Brown and Robert Strozier.
 After buying the house for $132,500, the Foundation sought period furniture and furnishings and requested that "anyone with photographs or memorabilia from Miss O'Connor's childhood in Savannah contact the foundation".

 Today, in addition to serving as a museum, the house hosts several events and programs throughout the year.
 Their most well-known program is the annual Ursrey Memorial Lecture.
 The Ursrey Memorial Lecture, founded in 2009 by Alene Ursrey, John Hunt, and Betsy Cain, includes a reading and lecture and often educational workshops and gatherings.
 It is free and open to the public, and is endowed "in memory of the brothers Terry and Ashley Ursrey, native Georgians who, like Flannery O'Connor, were lifelong devotees of all things Southern, particularly the art of storytelling."

-The home has a garden designed by Savannah Landscape Architect Clermont Huger Lee to be historically accurate and today it is named the Lee Garden.
+The home has a garden designed by Savannah landscape architect Clermont Huger Lee to be historically accurate and today it is named the Lee Garden.
 Lee and O'Connor have both been inducted into the Savannah Women of Vision.